Shelby Lyman

 Shelbourne Richard Lyman (October 22, 1936 – August 11, 2019) was an American chess player and teacher known for hosting a live broadcast of the 1972 World Chess Championship for the PBS television station Channel 13 in New York.
-This broadcast became the highest-rated public television program ever at that time, far surpassing viewership expectations.
+This broadcast became the highest-rated public television program ever at the time, far surpassing viewership expectations.

 Shelby Lyman was born in Brooklyn, New York but grew up in the Dorchester neighborhood of Boston, Massachusetts.
-He was a graduate of the Boston Latin School and Harvard University who after graduation taught sociology at the City College of New York for three and a half years.
+He graduated from the Boston Latin School and Harvard University who after graduation taught sociology at the City College of New York for three and a half years.

 Shortly after the 1972 World Championship ended, he began writing a syndicated column about chess for Newsday; at its peak, this column was published in 82 newspapers around the world.

 He later hosted a two-hour broadcast covering the World Chess Championship 1986.
-This segment was recorded at WNYE-TV in Brooklyn and aired on 120 public television stations.
+This segment was recorded at WNYE-TV in Brooklyn and aired across 120 public television stations.

 Shelby Lyman's uncle, Harry Lyman, was a chess master in New England.